Arash217/project-2-1819/README.md

 #### 2. Minifying and compressing SVG files

 The SVG files of the website aren't minified or compressed.
-Minifying them and adding Gzip and/or Brotli can be used to further reduce the sizes of SVG's files.
+Minifying them and adding Gzip and/or Brotli compression can be used to further reduce the sizes of the SVG files.

 ##### Results